DANS-KNAW/dd-poc-easy-sword2-to-dataverse/README.md

     Subcommands:
-      run-service   Starts DANS Deposit To Dataverse as a daemon that processes deposit directories as they appear in the configured inbox. import        Imports deposits in the directory specified.
+      run-service   Starts DANS Deposit To Dataverse as a daemon that processes deposit directories as they appear in the configured inbox. import        Imports one ore more deposits.
 Does not monitor for new deposits to arrive, but instead terminates after importing the batch.

 INSTALLATION AND CONFIGURATION
 ------------------------------